 To be a modern practitioner of whatever form of witchcraft you seek to practice requires a plethora of magical objects and specially sanctified tools.
 So much so you’d jangle and creak as you walk down the street in your overflowing robes.
+It’s a case of witchcraft tools vs folk practitioner tools.
+What is practical and what is ceremonial is always a great debate to have.
+You might also want to check out the difference between folk magic and witchcraft here.

 There is always a lot of discussion around the tools used in folk magic practices, well, in some of the conversations I have.
 The opinions range from a prescriptive list of ‘must do’s’ and ‘thou shalt always have this present’, to people who have more of a bare bones approach to their practice and use what is around them.
 I for one, don’t claim to be a witch if I claimed any title it would be a folk practitioner.
 I think it’s wise to delineate my bias at an early stage.